zegl/goriak/README.md

 Some actions are more complicated then necessary with the use of the default Go types and `MapOperations`.

-This is why goriak contains the types `goriak.Counter`, `goriak.Set` and, `goriak.Flag`.
-Both of these types will help you performing actions such as incrementing a value, or adding/removing items.
+This is why goriak contains the types `Counter`, `Set`, `Flag` and `Register`.
+All of these types will help you performing actions such as incrementing a value, or adding/removing items.

 ### Counters